 Workers need a national paid sick days standard that gives them the economic security to stay home when sick, when they need to see a doctor, or when a family member needs medical care.
 And the public agrees: 88 percent of voters say they want all workers to be able to earn paid sick days.

 The Healthy Families Act is federal legislation that would set a national paid sick days standard.
 The bill would enable workers to earn up to seven paid sick days a year to recover from an illness or care for a sick family member, or to see a doctor.
 More

 State and Local Paid Sick Days Legislation

-State and local advocates are leading the way toward a national paid sick days standard by working to pass laws requiring employers to let workers earn paid sick days in their localities.
-Connecticut, San Francisco, Milwaukee, Washington, D.C., and Philadelphia were the first places in the nation to pass paid sick days laws.
+State and local advocates are leading the way toward a national paid sick days standard by working to pass laws that guarantee workers paid sick days in their localities.
 More